FormidableLabs/formidable-playbook/docs/frontend/webpack-shared-libs.md

 require("./foo");
 ```

-Which doesn't _do_ anything `./foo`.
-It instead just declares "add this
+Which doesn't _do_ anything with the `./foo` import.
+It instead just declares
-dependency" for our later use in creating a manual bundle of shared
+"add this dependency" for our later use in creating a manual bundle of shared
 dependencies.
 This explicit definition is essentially the big difference with
 code splitting which automatically infers shared dependencies.
 For the shared
-library approach in this section, we will need to manually curate and update
+library approach in this section, we will need to manually curate and update the
-the libraries to include in the shared bundle.
+libraries to include in the shared bundle.

 ##### Shared Lib Example

-Shared libraries allows us to manually specify code in shared bundle, that can
+Shared libraries allow us to manually specify code in shared bundle, that can
 then be excluded in any other entry points (across projects).
 To accomplish
 this we need **two** separate webpack configurations.